Canine ear infections can be caused by various things, such as bacteria, mites, and yeast.

 Conventional treatment of canine yeast infections involves first of all a thorough cleaning of the ear canals.
 This is followed by applying an antifungal medication to the infected ear.

-In more serious cases, topical and/or oral corticosteroids will be needed to reduce inflammation, swelling and the resulting pain.
-Some dogs may also be given oral antibiotics because very often a dog ear yeast infection is accompanied by a bacterial ear infection.
+In more serious cases, the dog may need topical and/or oral corticosteroids to reduce inflammation, swelling and the resulting pain.
+Some dogs may also receive oral antibiotics because very often a dog ear yeast infection is accompanied by a bacterial ear infection.

-An episode of dog ear yeast infection is best treated holistically – controlling the yeast both from the outside and the inside.
+As corticosteroids and antibiotics can compromise a dog’s immune system even further, it is better to treat an episode of dog ear yeast infection holistically.
+Try to control the yeast both from the outside and the inside.

 Topically, you can follow the instructions as outlined in our page on Dog Ear Infection Home Remedies.

 Internally, you need to pay attention to the diet of your dog.
-Make sure that your dog is fed a low-carbohydrate, high-protein diet.
+Make sure you feed your dog a low-carbohydrate, high-protein diet.

 Yeasts strive on sugars, and a high-carbohydrate diet is a perfect diet to promote yeast growth.
 Therefore, providing a low-carb, grain-free diet to the dog is important.